 Symptoms linked to a Baker’s cyst are swelling behind the knee, stiffness, and restricted movement.
 In some cases, the discomfort may spread to the calf and other leg muscles.

 Treatment for a Baker’s cysts include icing the area.
 Pain management medications and rest can provide significant relief.
-While most cysts will heal through self-care, the more severe cases may require fluid draining—although this does not deal with the root cause, so the problem can recur.
+While most cysts will heal through self-care, the more severe cases may require fluid draining.

 Both gout and pseudogout are forms of arthritis.
 Both issues cause severe pain, swelling, redness, tenderness, and warmth in the joint.
 Pseudogout is also known as calcium pyrophosphate deposition disease (CPPD), and can cause pain that lasts for days or weeks.
 Gout pains usually last a few hours but can lower one’s quality of life if the pain is severe.